-- Change your profile settings to private - Don't accept requests from people you don't know and block those who bother you - TOP TIPS - Be wary of scam messages that contain links - Never share any personal information on your social media (i.e. bank details or address) - If you're unsure you're adding the right person, ask them to add you first
+- Change your profile settings to private. - Don't accept requests from people you don't know, and block those who bother you. - Be wary of scam messages that contain links. - Never share any personal information on your social media (e.g. bank details or address). - If you're unsure that you are adding the right person, ask them to add you first for reassurance.